With insights from the Index, technologists and businesses can determine where they may want to invest their time and resources.

 CALCULATING THE INDEX

 For each data source, the PTI finds the proportional popularity of a technology versus all other technologies.
-To reduce some of the volatility, we’re using a simple moving average at the data source level, using a rolling three-month window for the calculations.
+To reduce some of the volatility, we use a simple moving average at the data source level, using a rolling three-month window for the calculations.
 We average the proportional popularity of a technology over three months for each data source to find our overall proportional popularity.
-Then to reduce the effect of any outliers, the index takes the median of the proportional popularities for each technology, from the various data sources, and then rescales so the results sum to one.
+Then to reduce the effect of any outliers, the Index takes the median of the proportional popularities for each technology, from the various data sources, and then rescales so the results sum to one.

 Check out an example of how this works in practice: